jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

+* Riaan will be down at the end of the month.
+* About 18 or more people, maybe more than 20 attendees at the July meetup.
-*
+* Promoting on Silicon Cape.
+* No speaker yet for August, working on it.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------